 This area is a great spot to relax at, especially if you brought a second car here.
 Do note it is a tough uphill to get out of the bay and back to the parking lot though.
 Here are a few recommendations for what to do in Emerald Bay.

 If you didn’t bring a car, then you will want to head back the way you came to DL Bliss.
-Be sure to stop by the visitors center and grab a popsicle before heading back though.
+Be sure to stop by the visitor center and grab a popsicle before heading back.

 Here is a video I made on the trail as well.